danopolan/istqb_latex/example-istqb-content.md

 - Link to <#section:seven-testing-principles> should redirect you to the section Seven Testing Principles in this MD document.
 - Link to <#section:section-no1> will redirect you to the Section 1 in other MD document.
 - Link to <#section:fundamentals-of-testing> will redirect you to the the head of another MD document.

+For more information, see the documentation of the Markdown package for \TeX [@novotny:2017].

 ## What is Testing?